singlepatient/singlepatient.github.io/docs/blog/posts/sui_bot.md

   - sui
   - tech
 authors:
-  - shirakoslurper
+  - singlepatient
 ---

 # Sui Bot

-The single most intensive project I've undertaken is [arbisui](https://github.com/shirakoslurper/arbisui), a Sui DEX arbitrage bot.
+The single most intensive project I've undertaken is [arbisui](https://github.com/singlepatient/arbisui), a Sui DEX arbitrage bot.

 The codebase is a mess outside of the tooling, and things could be done a lot better.
 However, I think I did a fair bit of pioneering on the chain, though I didn't take it to the massive profit finish line.